Daring-Crypto-Ventures/DCV-policy/Legal-Guidelines.md

 2.  _Transaction and/or billing information (if upgrades have been purchased)._

-We will generally retain transaction and/or billing information until changed or removed by the user (if it’s possible to do so).
+We will generally retain transaction and/or billing information until changed or removed by the user (if it is possible to do so).
 We also collect log data, which may include a user’s IP address, browser type, and operating system.
 We keep this information for up to 30 days as a matter of course, absent a valid preservation request.
 You can read more about how we handle preservation requests under “Preservation Requests” below.

-3.  _Posting information, such as:_
+3.  _User activity information and user-provided content, such as:_

 *   The date and time (UTC) at which Students attend our courses
 *   The IP addresses from which Students attend and participate in our courses
 *   Content provided on discord in either public channels or direct messages

 We may retain the above information, even if an account or post is deleted.

+4.  _Information logged while interacting with the HODL Totals Google Sheet Add-On, such as:_

+*   Number of active users
+*   Script IDs
+*   Uncaught exceptions
+*   Transaction counts
+*   Coin names
+*   Calculation successes and failures
+*   Dates and times when calculations take place
+*   Calculation execution duration and timing information

+We encourage you to inspect the code to see for yourself as the code is open sourced on github at https://github.com/dogracer/hodl-totals.
+This log data is used both for debugging purposes and for better understanding how our users in aggregate interact with HODL Totals.

 ### Requests from Government Agencies/Law Enforcement